-Osteopathy is a drug-free, non-invasive manual therapy that aims to improve health across all body systems by manipulating and strengthening the musculoskeletal framework.
+Osteopathy is a drug-free, noninvasive manual therapy.
+Osteopaths aim to help improve overall health across all body systems by manipulating and strengthening the musculoskeletal framework.

 An osteopathic physician will focus on the joints, muscles, and spine.
 Treatment aims to positively affect the body’s nervous, circulatory, and lymphatic systems.